7 ways to support brain health

 Sharing her story to slow a national epidemic

 Addiction has taken thousands of lives in the United States.
-The number of deaths has continued to rise, with more than 100,000 people dying from drug-involved overdose in 2021.
+The number of deaths has been high, with an estimate of more than 107,000 people dying from drug-involved overdose in 2023.

 Johnson’s brother participated in a rehabilitation program, lived in a sober living house and attended recovery meetings.
 But when COVID-19 struck in 2020 — creating various constraints, like quarantining — he struggled with his recovery.